XingfuWang/EEGLUNet/README.md

-# EEGLUNet: Fast and Discriminative EEG Representation Learning in LU-Decomposed Space
 This repository provides the official PyTorch implementation of **EEGLUNet**, a novel network for efficient and discriminative EEG feature representation learning proposed in our ICASSP 2026 paper.

 > **EEGLUNet: Fast and Discriminative EEG Representation Learning in LU-Decomposed Space**